-- It is important that each Party maintain accurate job descriptions and job 1) ratings on an ongoing basis.
+- 1) It is important that each Party maintain accurate job descriptions and job ratings on an ongoing basis.
 Failure to do so will serve to damage the integrity of the program. - 2) The initial review shall commence following the finalization of all reconsiderations and problems that may arise with the implementation of this job evaluation program.
-Thereafter, it is the intention of the Parties to periodically review jobs upon request and to conduct a comprehensive review of all positions every five (5) years. - Whenever the Employer creates a new position or changes the duties and 3) responsibilities of a job, or the incumbent(s)/Union feels that the duties and responsibilities of a job have been changed, or that the job description does not reflect the duties and responsibilities of the job, the following procedures shall be followed: - The incumbent(s)/Union or the Supervisor/Employer may request a job evaluation review by completing and submitting a Job Evaluation Form (Appendix B). - Upon receipt of a completed Job Evaluation Reconsideration Form the Committee (two (2) Union representatives and two (2) Board representatives) shall proceed to gather accurate, up-to-date information on the job.
+Thereafter, it is the intention of the Parties to periodically review jobs upon request and to conduct a comprehensive review of all positions every five (5) years. - 3) Whenever the Employer creates a new position or changes the duties and responsibilities of a job, or the incumbent(s)/Union feels that the duties and responsibilities of a job have been changed, or that the job description does not reflect the duties and responsibilities of the job, the following procedures shall be followed: - (a) The incumbent(s)/Union or the Supervisor/Employer may request a job evaluation review by completing and submitting a Job Evaluation Form. - (b) Upon receipt of a completed Job Evaluation Reconsideration Form the Committee (two (2) Union representatives and two (2) Board representatives) shall proceed to gather accurate, up-to-date information on the job.
 The gathering of information shall involve requesting the incumbents(s) and Supervisor to complete an up-todate analysis questionnaire.
 Where further information is required, interviews shall be held with incumbents and/or Supervisors and/or visits to the job site.
-Based on this information, the Committee shall update the job descriptions as authorized by the Supervisor, as necessary. - (c) Where the job description has been changed, the Committee shall meet to rate each sub factor of the job, and to establish a new rating for the job and advise the incumbent(s) and/or Supervisor of its decision.
-The rating of the job shall determine the pay rate for the job. - If the job is rated at a pay grade higher than the existing pay grade, the incumbent's rate of pay shall be adjusted retroactive to the date the Job Evaluation Reconsideration Form was submitted. incumbent(s) shall retain the same place on any increment grid. - If the job is rated at a pay grade lower than the existing pay grade, all incumbents of such job shall be identified as "Red Circled" and shall continue to receive all negotiated increases. - No incumbent will have their wages reduced following reevaluation of their job and the establishment of a new wage structure.
+Based on this information, the Committee shall update the job descriptions as authorized by the Supervisor, as necessary.